Consecutive fifths: Development of the prohibition

-In the course of the 19th century consecutive fifths became more common, arising out of new textures and new conceptions of propriety in voice leading generally.
+In the course of the 19th century, consecutive fifths became more common, arising out of new textures and new conceptions of propriety in voice leading generally.
 They even became a stylistic feature in the work of some composers, notably Chopin; and with the early 20th century and the breakdown of common-practice norms the prohibition became less and less relevant.

 Related progressions

 Unequal fifths

-Unequal fifths, motion between perfect and diminished fifths is often avoided, with some avoiding only motion one way (diminished to perfect fifth or perfect to diminished fifth) or only if the bass is involved.
-Notice that unequal fifths resemble similar rather than parallel motion, since the perfect fifth is seven semitones and the diminished fifth is six semitones.
+Motion between perfect and diminished fifths is often avoided, with some avoiding only motion one way (diminished to perfect fifth or perfect to diminished fifth) or only if the bass is involved.
+Notice that unequal fifths resemble similar rather than parallel motion, since a perfect fifth is seven semitones and a diminished fifth is six semitones.

 Parallel octaves and fourths

 Consecutive fifths are avoided in part because they cause a loss of individuality between parts.
 This lack of individuality is even more pronounced when parts move in parallel octaves or in unison.
 These are therefore also generally forbidden among independently moving parts.

 Parallel fourths (consecutive perfect fourths) are allowed, even though a P4 is the inversion and thus the complement of a P5.
 The literature deals with them less systematically however, and theorists have often restricted their use.
 Theorists commonly disallow consecutive perfect fourths involving the lowest part, especially between the lowest part and the highest part.
-Since the beginning of the common practice period, it has been theorized that all dissonances should be properly resolved to a perfect consonance (there are few exceptions).
+Since the beginning of the common practice period, it has been theorized that all dissonances should be properly resolved to a consonance (there are few exceptions).
 Therefore, parallel fourths above the bass are generally dismissed in voice leading as a series of consecutive unresolved dissonances.
-However parallel fourths in upper voices (especially as part of a parallel "6-3" sonority) are common, and formed the basis of fifteenth-century fauxbourdon style.
-As an example of this type of allowed parallel perfect fourth in common practice music, see the final movement of Mozart's A minor Piano sonata whose theme in bars 37–40 consists of parallel fourths in the right hand part (but not above the bass).
+However, parallel fourths in upper voices (especially as part of a parallel "6-3" sonority) are common, and formed the basis of fifteenth century fauxbourdon style.
+As an example of this type of allowed parallel perfect fourth in common practice music, see the final movement of Mozart's A minor Piano sonata whose theme in bars 37–40 consists of parallel fourths in the right-hand part (but not above the bass).